Town & Country (film): 1998–1999

 The production began on June 8, 1998, on a budget of $44 million, including $10 million up front for Beatty.
 Filming was originally supposed to wrap by the fall of 1998 for a summer or fall 1999 release.
 Various problems occurred during filming, however, including Beatty's meticulous demand for many takes.
 Also, the script was still being developed, as producers were not satisfied with the ending originally written by Michael Laughlin.
 Various other screenwriters were brought in, including Paul Attanasio and Gary Ross.

-By April 1999, production was still going, but Shandling had to leave to do What Planet Are You From?, as did Keaton (Hanging Up, which she also directed).
+By April 1999, production was still going, but Shandling had to leave to film What Planet Are You From?, as did Keaton (Hanging Up, which she also directed).
 It took a full year before the cast could be gathered to film the new pages written by Buck Henry.
 Henry was hired for what was originally only going to be a few weeks of polish work.
 Eventually, he stayed on for several months and earned (by some accounts) $3 million for rewriting roughly half of the script.
 Henry has stated that he bought a new home with the money he made on this "quick rewrite assignment."